 Transcending Trauma article by Linda Sparrow

-On Being Interview with Bessel van der Kolk (pre-recorded episode)
+On Being Interview with Bessel van der Kolk (How Trauma Lodges in the Body)

 It is my belief that all true healing in the deepest places of our being comes from Jesus Christ.
 If yoga is bringing healing to victims of trauma, then we need to reclaim this healing tool.
 How much more powerful and effective can this healing tool be if we add the power of the blood of Jesus?
 Powerful, indeed!

 In April 2017, I attended training with YogaFaith to become a certified Trauma Sensitive YogaFaith (TSYF) trainer.
-Even though I was there to learn, God met me in powerful ways–bringing healing and wholeness to broken places within.
+Even though I was there to learn, God met me in powerful ways–bringing healing and wholeness to broken places within, places I didn’t even know were broken, but so desperately in need of his healing touch!
 He truly is God, Our Healer!
-As I stated in my previous article:
+I am now a Lead Trainer for the TSYF training program, offering trainings each year in Ohio (click the TSYF link above to find details on these trainings).

 It all boils down to this: #JesusFirstYogaSecond